 #SouthAsia@podcasts - our podcast recommendations

-Podcasts gained more and more importance in academia over the last years.
-Researchers are interviewed about their careers, research projects and book publications are discussed in conversation, the use of digital methods is examined - research is not only visible, but also audible.
-Open your ears to research in South Asian Studies!
+In recent years, podcasts have gained an increasing importance in academia.
+Researchers are interviewed about their careers, research projects and book publications are discussed, and the use of digital methods is examined - research is not only visible, but also audible.
+Listen to research in South Asian Studies!

-Journalist Christopher Lydon travelled to Pakistan in 2011, microphone in hand, ready to take the pulse of the embattled nation.
-The result is Another Pakistan, a candid and thought-provoking series of podcast conversations brought to you by the Asia Society and the Watson Institute at Brown University, produced by Zarminae Ansari and Ben Mandelkern, with support on the ground from Aman ki Asha.
+Journalist Christopher Lydon travelled to Pakistan in 2011, microphone in hand, ready to talk to the people of this embattled nation.
+The result is Another Pakistan, a candid and thought-provoking series created in collaboration with the Asia Society and the Watson Institute at Brown University, produced by Zarminae Ansari and Ben Mandelkern, with local support from Aman ki Asha.

 ANUBhasha - Textual Digitisation and Repatriation in South Asia

-Dr. Christopher Diamond and Dr. Stephanie Majcher, lecturers at the Australian National University in Canberra, in conversations with researchers, archivists, curators and practitioners, discuss possible contributions of digitisation for the restitution of cultural property.
+Dr. Christopher Diamond and Dr. Stephanie Majcher, lecturers at the Australian National University in Canberra, discuss with researchers, archivists, curators, and practitioners how digitisation can contribute to the restitution of cultural property and to an open exchange of knowledge.

-The Bridge Project offers conversations with academics, practitioners and entrepreneurs, typically with a focus on Australia-India relations.
+The Bridge Project features conversations with academics, experts, and entrepreneurs, typically with a focus on relations between Australia and India.

-In-depth explorations into the field of Buddhist Studies.
-Featuring candid conversations and interviews with scholars of Buddhism across the disciplines of Religious Studies, Indology, Art History, South Asian Studies, Anthropology, and more.
-Hosted by Dr. Kate Hartmann, who is an Assistant Professor of Religious Studies at the University of Wyoming.
+Dr. Kate Hartmann, Assistant Professor of Religious Studies at the University of Wyoming, offers profound insights into the field of Buddhist Studies.
+The podcast features candid conversations and interviews with scholars of Buddhism across the disciplines of Religious Studies, Indology, Art History, South Asian Studies, Anthropology, and more.

 Centre of South Asian Studies: Seminars